-If you could speed up time, you would see rocks continuously cycling from the surface down into the deep interior of the planet and back up again.
+“If you could speed up time, you would see rocks continuously cycling from within the planet.”

-This process where rocks are created, altered and formed again is the rock cycle.
+Like a well-oiled machine, rocks transform from igneous, sedimentary to metamorphic types.
+This process where rocks are created, altered, and formed again is the rock cycle.

-Igneous rocks from volcanoes
+Igneous rocks are forged from volcanoes

 Volcanoes are the foundation for igneous rocks.
 Like a bottle of champagne with a cork in it, liquid rock pools in the magma chamber.